Power Couple (Brazilian TV series) season 6

 The sixth season of Power Couple premiered on Monday, May 2, 2022, at 10:30 p.m. on RecordTV.

 The show features thirteen celebrity couples living under one roof and facing extreme challenges that will test how well they really know each other.
 Each week, a couple will be eliminated until the last couple wins the grand prize.

 Adriane Galisteu returned for her second season as the main host, alongside Lidi Lisboa, who is also returning for her second season but, this time, being joined by Lucas Selfie as the show's online hosts and correspondents.

 Brenda Paixão & Matheus Sampaio won the competition with 53.88% of the public vote over Mussunzinho & Karol Menezes and Adryana Ribeiro & Albert Bressan and took home the R$330.000 prize they accumulated during the show.
 Mussunzinho & Karol received a brand new car as the runners-up and Adryana & Albert received R$50.000.

 Cast

 The couples were officially revealed by RecordTV on April 27, 2022.

 Couples

 Future Appearances

-In 2022, Claudia Baronesa (from Baronesa & Rogério) appeared in A Fazenda 14, she entered in the Warehouse where the public voted for one contestant to move into the main house, she didn't received enough votes to enter in the game.
+In 2022, Claudia Baronesa (from Baronesa & Rogério) appeared in A Fazenda 14, she entered in the Warehouse where the public voted for one contestant to move into the main house, she didn't receive enough votes to enter in the game.

+In 2023, Brenda Paixão (from Brenda & Matheus) appeared on De Férias com o Ex Caribe: Salseiro VIP 2 as original cast member.

+In 2024, Andreia Andrade (from Nahim & Andreia), Claudia Baronesa (from Baronesa & Rogério) and João Hadad (from Hadad & Luana) appeared on A Grande Conquista 2, they have to compete for a place to enter in the mansion.
+Andreia didn't enter, while Baronesa and Hadad won them place in the mansion.
+Baronesa finished in 20th place, while Hadad finished as runner-up from the game.

+In 2024, Albert Bressan (Adryana & Albert) appeared in A Fazenda 16, he entered in the Warehouse where the public voted for four contestants to move into the main house, he received enough votes to enter in the game and finished in 8th place in the competition.